qvest-digital/loginsrv/README.md

         The secret to sign the jwt token (default "random key") -log-level string
         The log level (default "info")
+  -login-path string
+        The path of the login resource (default "/login") -logout-url string
-  -osiam value
+        The url or path to redirect after logout -osiam value
         Osiam login backend opts: endpoint=..,client_id=..,client_secret=..
   -port string